Flutter SDK

 }

-While executing the KameleoonClientFactory.create()
+While executing, the KameleoonClientFactory.create()

-method initializes the client, on Android it is not immediately ready for use.
-This is because the current configuration of experiments and feature flags (along with their traffic repartition) has to be retrieved from a Kameleoon remote server.
+method initializes the client, but it is not immediately ready for use.
+This is because the Kameleoon Client must retrieve the current configuration of feature flags (along with their traffic repartition) from a Kameleoon remote server.
 This requires network access, which is not always available.
-Until the Kameleoon client is fully ready, you should not try to run any other method in our SDK.
-Note that once the first configuration of experiments is fetched, it is then periodically refreshed, but even if the refresh fails for any reason, the Kameleoon client will still be ready and working (but on an outdated / previous configuration).
+Until the Kameleoon Client is fully ready, you should not attempt to run other methods in the Kameleoon Android SDK.
+Note that once the first configuration of feature flags is fetched, it is then periodically refreshed, but even if the refresh fails for any reason, the Kameleoon client will continue to function using the previous configuration.

 method to check if the Kameleoon client initialization is finished.